Skip to content

 • No blockchain.

-Trust comes from controlling your domain and signing the credential, not from a token.
+Trust comes from controlling your domain and signing the certificate, not from a token.

 • Native revocation.

-Revoke or suspend any credential with the Bitstring Status List.
+Revoke or suspend any certificate with the Bitstring Status List.

 • Flat pricing.